 When one of your skeletal muscles is stretched—either by you pulling on it, someone else pulling on it, or by someone giving you a deep massage—the muscle spindles within that muscle are stretched too.

 As you can see in the diagram below, the sensory axons wrapped around the muscle spindle sense the increase in length and send that information to the alpha motor neuron in the spine.
 The alpha motor neuron then tells the skeletal muscle fibers to contract.
 Why?
-To keep us standing upright and to prevent our muscles, tendons, and ligaments from being torn.
+To keep us standing upright and to prevent our muscles from being torn.